 Witch Hazel is a gentle astringent that is great for oily, normal and combination skin.
 If you have extremely dry skin, feel free to omit.

 Cucumber is slightly astringent as well as soothing to the skin.
 It works to even the skin tone.

-Cooling Cucumber Toner
+DIY Cucumber Toner

 1 cucumber, peeled, seeded & diced

 2 tablespoons filtered water

 1 tablespoon witch hazel

 In a small food processor combine cucumber and water.
 Process until smooth.
 Transfer mixture to a fine metal strainer and place over a bowl.
 Allow to strain for at least one hour.
 You can press the mixture with a clean hand to get more liquid out.

 Transfer liquid to a small bowl and stir in Witch Hazel, Geranium and Lavender essential oil.
 Place a funnel on top of a storage jar and transfer mixture.
 Store in the refrigerator for up to 1 week.